pyside/pyside2-setup/README.rst

         $ export MACOSX_DEPLOYMENT_TARGET=10.6  # Snow Leopard

-- The default setting for the deployment target of an extension (like PySide) is always set to the value that was present at the build time of CPython.
+- The default setting for the deployment target of an extension (like PySide) is always inherited from the Python used for building.
-  You can set the deployment target higher than that, but not below the OS X version that was set with your Python installation.
+  You can set the deployment target higher than that, but not below the OS X version that was set during building your Python installation.

 - Current distributions like Homebrew set the deployment target to the same value as the OS version they are built with.
 (I.E. 10.9 for Mavericks).